team-unununium/robot-pi/README.md

 - As the module requires a live video feed, a camera module would need to be attached to the Raspberry Pi for the module to function.
 - For `RESOLUTION`, the width needs to be in multiples of 32 and the height needs to be in multiples of 16.
 See [picamera's docs](https://picamera.readthedocs.io/en/release-1.12/recipes2.html#capturing-to-a-numpy-array) for more information.
 - The port that the robot listens from and writes to are automatically assumed to be digital ports.

+## Error Diagnosis
+- If the camera program provides the following error `mmal: mmal_vc_port_info_set: failed to set port info (3:0): EINVAL`, the resolution you had provided may be too small or too large.
+- If the camera program prints out a `PiCameraResolutionRounded` warning, the program should still be able to function normally, just that the resolution output may not be exactly the same as you intended.
+- If the Firmata program fails with error message `Could not find a serial port`, it means that the Raspberry Pi does not detect an Arduino.

 # If you wish to help